The Miracle of Compound Interest

 You can see that initially Bob’s contributions are the major source of growth.
 The first few years don’t benefit much from the compounding impact as Bob’s totals are rather lower.

-However, that quickly begins to change as growth(interest if you will) becomes a bigger part of the overall picture.
+However, that quickly begins to change as growth(our replacement for interest) becomes a bigger part of the overall picture.
 In fact by year 10, the 8% return on Bob’s portfolio begins to eclipse his annual contribution.

 The clear thing is that the impact of growth is bigger and bigger as the years go by.

 I’ve often heard the comment that the first $100k(or the first million) are the hardest.
-The reason for that is that compound interest has little impact in those first few years.
+The reason for that is that the compounding effect has little impact in those first few years.
 The growth on growth impact only becomes more apparent when the dollar totals are higher.

 It takes Bob nearly 5 years to crest $100k.
 The next $100k comes before year 8.